 Fees for the meeting are as follows:

-When you’re ready to register for the meeting, click Register Now below.
+When you’re ready to register for the meeting, click Register Now!

-If you have any issues with this online registration process, please don’t hesitate to call Diane Jacobson (301-215-4555).
+If you have any issues with this online registration process, please don’t hesitate to call Diane Jacobson at 301-215-4555.
 She can help you over the phone.
-Of course, you’ll need to use your own credit card to “seal the deal”.
+Of course, you’ll need your own credit card to complete your registration.

-- Determine your travel arrangements so you know what nights you need a hotel room at the Biltmore.
+- Determine your travel arrangements (flights, etc.) so you know what nights you need to stay at the Omni Grove Park Inn.

-- Register for the meeting and pay online with your credit card for the meeting and optional activities.
+- Register for the meeting and pay online with your credit card for the meeting and any optional events you choose.

 - Diane Jacobson can help you with any questions you may have.
 If you have a few minutes, Diane can handle the meeting registration for you (using your credit card, of course).
-You may call her at 301-215-4555 or you can reach her at email@example.com.
+You may call her at 301-215-4555.
+You can email her at firstname.lastname@example.org.